Traditional Christmas Tourtière Recipe

 How to make traditional tourtière

-So to make your filling, first start by peeling a large potato, cutting it into large chunks and placing it in a pot of boiling water.
+To make your filling, first start by peeling a large potato, then cut it into large chunks and placing it in a pot of boiling water.
 While it’s boiling, melt a knob of butter in your pan (I love using my cast iron pan for this).
 Then sauté up your onions and garlic and throw in one pound (or slightly more) each of ground pork and ground beef.
 Brown your meat for a minute or two and then add in your spice mixture, which consists of the following herbs and spices:

 - Two teaspoons salt